gronxb/rnef/website/docs/docs/cli.md

 ### `rnef build:android` Options

 The `build:android` command builds your Android app for emulators, devices, or distribution, producing either APK or AAB files.
+It follows this build strategy:

+1. Use the provided binary if specified with `--binary-path`
+1. Build locally if `--local` flag is set
+1. Otherwise, try to use a cached build from cache (in `.rnef` folder)

+The build cache is populated either by a local build or when downloaded frome remote storage with [`remoteCacheProvider`](./configuration.md#remote-cache-configuration).

 | Option                   | Description                             |
 | :----------------------- | :-------------------------------------- |